-- 1. A regular employee will be granted up to five (5) scheduled working days' leave of absence with pay, in the event of the death of spouse, children, father or mother. - 2 A regular employee will be granted up to three (3) scheduled working days' leave of absence with pay for the purpose of making arrangements and attending the funeral in the event of the death of a member of his/her immediate family which shall be limited to brother, sister, father-in-law, mother-in-law, grandmother, grandfather, grandchild, brother-in-law, or sister-in-law. - 3.
+- 1. A regular employee will be granted up to five (5) scheduled working days' leave of absence with pay, in the event of the death of spouse, children, father or mother. - 2.
+A regular employee will be granted up to three (3) scheduled working days' leave of absence with pay for the purpose of making arrangements and attending the funeral in the event of the death of a member of his/her immediate family which shall be limited to brother, sister, father-in-law, mother-in-law, grandmother, grandfather, grandchild, brother-in-law, or sister-in-law. - 3.
 Such possible day or days' leave of absence described in Article 13.02, #2 of this Article shall be between the day of death and the funeral inclusive. - 4.
 The above is subject to the provision that the employee shall not receive any additional day or days' leave or pay because the death and/or arrangements and funeral occurred on a statutory holiday, or during his/her vacation, or during any leave of absence without pay. - 5.
-Upon request, bereavement leave with or without pay may be granted or extended in special circumstances not covered by this Agreement. - 13.03 Maternity/ Paternity Leave: Maternity leave of absence without pay of up to seven (7) months will be granted to an employee upon request.
+Upon request, bereavement leave with or without pay may be granted or extended in special circumstances not covered by this Agreement.

+- 13.03 Maternity/ Parental Leave: Maternity/Parental leave of absence as set out in the Ontario Employment Standards Act will be granted to an employee upon request.
 The current benefit and cost sharing arrangements will continue during this leave.
 One (1) day paid paternity leave shall be taken on any day within seven (7) calendar days of the date of birth or adoption. - 13.04 Union Business: The Employer will, upon two (2) weeks' written notice from the Union, grant a leave of absence for up to two (2) years, without pay and benefits, to an employee elected or appointed to any office of CEP, CLC, OFL, AFL-CIO or local labour council.
-Not more than one (1) person and not more than one (1) person from a single location) shall be absent on such leave at any time except by agreement of the Employer. - 13.04(A) The Employer will, upon five (5) days' written notice from the Union, grant a leave of absence without pay, not to exceed ten (10) days, to an employee elected or appointed delegate to conventions, conferences of CEP,OFL, CLC, AFL-CIO or local labour council, or other union business.
-Not more than two (2) persons (and not more than one (1) person from a single location) shall be absent on such leave except by agreement of the Employer.

-- 13.04(B) An employee elected or appointed to the Union negotiating committee shall be granted a leave of absence without pay for that purpose. - 13.05 An employee shall not be unreasonably denied requests for leave of absence without pay, for family emergencies. - 13.06 An employee called to active duty during times of war by a branch of the Canadian Armed Forces shall be granted a leave of absence without pay for the time required by military orders.
-Upon honourable discharge, the employee may claim re-instatement in his/her former position or a comparable one within ninety (90) days of discharge.
+Not more than one (1) persons (and not more than one (1) person from a single location) shall be absent on such leave at any time except by agreement of the Employer. - 13.04(A) The Employer will, upon five (5) days' written notice from the Union, grant a leave of absence without pay, not to exceed ten (10) days, to an employee elected or appointed delegate to conventions, conferences of CEP,OFL, CLC, AFL-CIO or local labour council, or other union business.
+Not more than two (2) persons (and not more than one (1) person from a single location) shall be absent on such leave except by agreement of the Employer. - 13.04(B) An employee elected or appointed to the Union negotiating committee shall be granted a leave of absence without pay for that purpose. - 13.05 An employee shall not be unreasonably denied requests for leave of absence without pay, for family emergencies. - 13.06 An employee shall be granted leaves of absence without pay, for leaves as defined in the Employment Standards Act including personal emergency leave, family medical leave and reservist leave.